hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/begin.rst

 Further, only Mesh Objects are supported, not Curves for now.

 Note!
-From Version 1.1.8, Menu widths will affect how the menus are arranged, with less items per row as the width decreases below a threshold set in the PDT Add-on's Preferences.
+From Version 1.1.8, Menu widths will affect how the menus are arranged, with less items per row as the width decreases below a threshold set in the PDT add-on's Preferences.
 Here are two sample Images:

 .. figure:: /images/addons_pdt_op_1.png